The Abominable Dr. Phibes: Production

+Writing

 The film began as a script by writers James Whiton and William Goldstein.
-Studio American International Pictures purchased the script, seeing it as a good vehicle for their biggest star, Vincent Price.
-Director Robert Fuest rewrote most of the script, altering Dr. Phibes (who in the original script abused his assistant Vulnavia) to be more sympathetic.
-He also opted to add in some deliberate humor, since critics often razed Price for over-the-top performances, and changed the death of Dr. Kitaj by rats to take place on a plane instead of on a boat.
+American International Pictures purchased the script, seeing it as a good vehicle for their biggest star, Vincent Price.

+Director Robert Fuest rewrote most of the script, altering Dr Phibes (who in the original script abused his assistant Vulnavia) to be more sympathetic.
+He also opted to add in some deliberate humour, since critics often razed Price for over-the-top performances, and changed the death of Dr Kitaj by rats to take place on a plane instead of on a boat.
 Fuest found the boat death implausible, questioning why Kitaj could not save himself by simply jumping into the water.

+The name of Phibes' wife, "Victoria Regina," was a nod to the stage play Victoria Regina, in which Vincent Price had made his Broadway debut back in 1937.

+Casting

-Peter Cushing was originally cast as Dr. Vesalius, but bowed out due to the illness of his wife and was replaced by Joseph Cotten.
+Peter Cushing was originally cast as Dr Vesalius, but bowed out due to the illness of his wife and was replaced by Joseph Cotten.
+He and Price would later co-star in Madhouse.

+Caroline Munro was cast as Phibes's wife.
+She took the part despite it being limited to her lying still and silent, and despite objections from Hammer Films, who she was under contract at the time, because she wanted to work with Vincent Price.
+She could not be credited in the film due to the Hammer contract.

+Filming

 The film was shot on the "20s era" sets at Elstree Studios in Hertfordshire.
-The cemetery scenes were shot in Highgate Cemetery, London.
-The exterior of Dr. Phibes' mansion was Caldecote Towers at Immanuel College on Elstree Road.
+The cemetery scenes were shot in Highgate Cemetery in London.
+The exterior of Dr Phibes's mansion was Caldecote Towers at Immanuel College on Elstree Road.

+Price was reportedly in a good mood during the filming, cooking pâté and other specialty dishes for the cast and crew and telling them stories.